-- Conduct a comprehensive study analysing ongoing initiatives that European cities are already initiating, (for example Amsterdam Logistics City hub) and how /what are the condition for rail services to fit into those.
-This study should not only look into infrastructure needs but also new production rail freight models.
-Expected rail freight traffic and routes within the city should comply with all environmental (noise, etc) and timetable (operations that are compatible with passenger trains) requirements. - Look into different case scenario, with a short / medium- and long-term look taking appropriate consideration of the technological evolution in the rail sector (see S2R IMPACT-2 D7.2 Use-Cases for advanced Freight operation 83 and FR8HUB Rail Freight Technologies evolution D1.2 Migration Plan.pdf84). - Lay out the conditions and recommendations for such services to be successfully deployed, making the necessary investigation on the regulatory and business model side.
+- new production rail freight models.
+Expected rail freight traffic and routes within the city should comply with all environmental (noise, etc) and timetable (operations that are compatible with passenger trains) requirements. - Look into different case scenario, with a short / medium- and long-term look taking appropriate consideration of the technological evolution in the rail sector (see S2R IMPACT-2 D7.2 Use-Cases for advanced Freight operation 89 and FR8HUB Rail Freight Technologies evolution D1.2_Migration_Plan.pdf90). - Lay out the conditions and recommendations for such services to be successfully deployed, making the necessary investigation on the regulatory and business model side.